-Modern Literature II: Trauma and Narrative in Modern Japanese Literature

-Term in which it is taught: Trinity Term

-Taught by Dr Linda Flores
+Modern Literature II: Trauma and Narrative in Modern Japanese Literature Term in which it is taught: Trinity Term Taught by Dr Linda Flores

-Nearly a decade on from the devastation of the Great Eastern Earthquake, tsunami and Fukushima crisis, the future for many of those affected by the disaster remains unclear.
+Over a decade has past since the devastation of the Great Eastern Earthquake, tsunami and Fukushima crisis.
+3.11 has left an indelible mark not only on the landscape of the affected regions, but also on the cultural consciousness of the people.
 Authors and cultural critics have penned numerous responses to these traumatic events, and this option considers the state of Japanese literature written about or in reaction to 3.11.
 We will interrogate issues related to the crises including but not limited to the following: How have writers and cultural critics responded to 3.11?
 How can we best define the category of shinsaigo bungaku (post-disaster literature)?
 Is there a new post 3.11 set of ethics that has emerged in the aftermath of these crises?
 How has the literary world changed since 3.11?
 What is the role of literature in the wake of trauma?